-The remainder of the history is a story passed down, in the great tradition of Indian story-telling, by mouth from generation to generation.
-It involves entrepreneurship, the East India Company and the ensuing colonial era and, importantly, the decision to base themselves around 350 years ago, in the 24 Parganas, a strategic point on the Hooghly River from where they could see their wealth grow.
-Initially this land was still part of the Sunderbans, a stretch of mangroves, and swamp land, home to countless tigers and numerous other wildlife.
+The remainder of the history is a story passed down in the great oral tradition of Indian story-telling passed down from generation to generation.
+The legend involves entrepreneurship, operations of the East India Company and the ensuing colonial era and most importantly, the decision to base themselves around 350 years ago, in the 24 Parganas, a strategic point on the Hooghly River from where they could see their wealth prosper.
+Initially, this land was still a part of the Sunderbans, a stretch of mangroves, and swampland, home to countless tigers and extravagant wildlife.
 The local population were the Baule Community, forest dwellers who lived a subsistence existence, fishing and collecting honey.
-They worshipped two main Gods Bon Bibi, the Goddess of the Forest and Dakshin Rai, the God of the Tigers, both of whom would protect them.
+They worshipped two main Gods – ‘Bon Bibi’, the Goddess of the Forest and ‘Dakshin Rai’, the God of the Tigers, both of whom would protect them.

-However, the Mondal Family as they were called by then, were worshippers of Lord Krishna and needed their own temples and so, having settled, built their first, the Sri Radha Kamtajiu which was closely followed by several others around the area.
-Their homes, soon followed, transforming this amall, rural village into an extraordinary town of temples and palaces.
+However, the Mondal Family as they were called by then, were worshipers of Lord Krishna and needed their own temples and so, having settled, built their first, ‘Sri Radha Kantajiu’, which was closely followed by several others around the area.
+Their homes, soon followed, transforming this small, rural village into an extraordinary town of temples and palaces.